ajshul/grid-physics-engine/Engine_Guide.md

 - Boiling point raises gently with pressure: `bp ≈ 100 + 0.8*sqrt(max(0,P))`
 - Overheat energy accumulates into `aux` (dt‑scaled).
 When threshold reached, convert to STEAM and carry over any leftover energy
+  - The latent fusion budget and per‑step cap constants are defined in `constants.ts`.

 ### Steam Condensation